ADAMAH FARM CSA

 • When Cherry Tomatoes are super ripe they may split.
 When this happens eat them right away because they won't store well once juice is exposed.

-• Freezes well for later use.
+• Tomatoes freeze well for later use.

 Cooking Tips:

 • Sauce tomatoes (the long narrow ones) aren’t as juicy as slicing tomatoes and thus are more often used to make sauce since you don’t have to boil them down as long to get that concentrated tomato flavor.
+They are also great for pico de gallo and other tomato dishes that you might not want too much tomato juice in.

 • Try roasting Cherry Tomatoes to bring out even more of their sweetness.